Injured Alabama Deputy Escorted Through North Escambia Following High-Speed Pursuit

 The Ford Escape ultimately crashed at the intersection of Commerce Street and South Park Street in downtown Greenville, near the United States Post Office.
 The driver exited the vehicle and fled on foot through a nearby parking lot.
 He was apprehended near the Greenville Police Department headquarters.

-The suspect, who has not been identified, was transported to the Butler County Jail and is currently being held pending formal charges.
+The suspect was transported to the Butler County Jail and is currently being held pending formal charges.

 Involved in the pursuit or the transport of the injured deputy were the Monroe County Sheriff’s Office, Butler County Sheriff’s Office, Monroeville Police Department, Greenville Police Department, Alabama State Troopers, Escambia County (AL) Sheriff’s Office, and the Escambia County (FL) Sheriff’s Office.